Lokhillo/Sleep-Tracker/README.md

 Query is a request for data from a database table(s), or a request to perform actions on the data.
 For example, in this app we can add or delete sleep data in our database.

-Using Room we define each entity as a data class and all queries as an interface.
+Using Room, we define each entity as a data class and all queries as interfaces.
 We then use annotations to add metadata to both.
 Room uses the annotated classes to create tables and perform queries on the database.

 **DAO** - Data Access Object or DAO is an annotated class, that contains interfaces to perform queries on the database.
 We use Kotlin functions for that map to SQL queries.